tensorflow/models/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

+For a new feature or function, please create an issue first to discuss it with us before submitting a pull request.

-Please delete options that are not relevant.
+Note: Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] Documentation update